hackclub/hackclub/playbook/workshops/dodge/arrow_key_movement.md

 ## Understanding the Code

-Let's just focus on the first 3 lines of code:
+Let's just focus on the first 3 lines of this code:

 ```js
 if (keyDown(LEFT_ARROW)) {